-Then factor in other obligations such as mortgage or rent payments, car insurance, car loans, higher education, utilities, groceries, medical expenses, etc. It all adds up quickly.
+Then factor in other obligations such as mortgage or rent payments, car insurance, car loans, higher education, utilities, groceries, medical expenses, etc to estimate how much life insurance you need.
+It all adds up quickly.

-A term life policy can help ensure your loved ones won’t struggle after you’re no longer there.
+A term life policy can help ensure your loved ones are financially comfortable after you’re no longer there.

 Myth #3: It Doesn’t Offer Coverage For As Long As You’ll Need It